Texas Woman's University (English)

 I ordered phonics materials during my 10-year-stint as a Children's Librarian in a public library.
 I served many home schoolers and their parents/caregivers directly.
 I welcome the opportunity to work with your child on a one-to-one basis, giving her/him the quality attention they will need to succeed as independent readers.
 Word families are also important to fluent readers.
 If your child has any materials with which they are having difficulty, they can bring them to a mutually-agreed-upon library (like Freeman Library in Clear Lake), and I will work with them to improve their fluency and understanding.

-Recently, I proofed, assessed, and qualified the "best" essays and poems for NCTE's (National Council of Teachers of English) annual 2014 contest for eleventh grade students in the U.S. Also, I am an established poet and book review writer on the Writer's Network website.
-I have edited 5,282 other writings on this site since 2012.
-My own creations have been viewed almost 2,335 times.
+Recently, I proofed, assessed, and qualified the "best" essays and poems for NCTE's (National Council of Teachers of English) annual 2014 contest for eleventh grade students in the U.S. Also, I am an established poet and book review writer on the Writer's Network website (2011-June 2017).
 Since mid-2010, I have edited essays and speeches for Grades 4 through adult in the process of helping my various-aged WyzAnt customers.

 I am an experienced public speaker who has presented story times in public libraries, introduced speakers and programmers to groups of families and their children, participated in Toastmasters meetings, and shared an original poem or two with upper elementary students.
 I am a good listener who can help you mature in your speaking ability when making small- or large- group presentations.
 You prepare the speech, deliver it, and I provide constructive feedback.
 Together, we will work to fine-tune your presentation so that you will be "putting your best foot, or feet, forward."